Aselin Debison

-Aselin Ettinger (born June 27, 1990), better known as Aselin Debison, is a Canadian pop and Celtic music singer.
+Aselin Ettinger (née Debison; born June 27, 1990) is a Canadian pop and Celtic music singer.

 Career

 Debison's singing career began in 1999, when she was asked to sing at a rally of protesting miners in her hometown.
 In the summer of 2000 she appeared as the closing act for Brookes Diamond's production of Drum - The Heartbeat of Nova Scotia on the Halifax Parade Square during the Tall Ships 2000 Festival.
 The ten year old wept from fear moments prior to bringing the square to silence with her haunting rendition of Farewell to Nova Scotia to close the show twice daily.
 Soon after this performance she began working on a Christmas album The Littlest Angel which was released in 2001.
 In 2002, she was spotted by Sony Classical President, Peter Gelb at the East Coast Music Awards.
 Her debut album Sweet is the Melody appeared that same year.

 In October 2002, Debison was chosen to sing for Queen Elizabeth II at the Roy Thomson Hall in Toronto, Ontario, during her visit to Canada for her Jubilee celebration.

 Debison sang with country music artist and Runrig vocalist Bruce Guthro on a CBC (and later a PBS) special entitled "Aselin Debison: Sweet is the Melody".
 She performed selections from her debut album and also classic Cape Breton Island songs, such as the Island's anthem.
 During her tour to promote Sweet is the Melody, she performed in New York, Tokyo, Japan, and Seoul, Korea.